Are you a relationship builder? An organizer? A communicator?

 - Commitment to working towards systems change in the public interest.

-Experience in housing issues and the Minnesota policy context welcomed, but not required.
+- Experience in housing policy issues and the Minnesota context preferred but not required.

 How to apply:

-Interested applicants should send resume and cover letter to firstname.lastname@example.org and include “Campaign Manager” in the subject line.
-Applications accepted on an ongoing basis until position is filled, with priority given to application received by August 24, 2018.
-Questions, please contact Jill Mazullo at email@example.com.
+Interested applicants should send resume and cover letter to Alexis Sheets at email@example.com and include “Campaign Manager” in the subject line.
+Applications accepted on an ongoing basis until position is filled.
+Questions, please contact Jill Mazullo, at firstname.lastname@example.org.

 This Program and Loan Officer plays a key role in the deployment of financing, technical assistance, and partner engagement to advance affordable housing and community development objectives statewide.
 The Program and Loan Officer role primarily functions as GMHF’s customer-facing staff and lending sales force and carries out a broad range of activities related to lending, grantmaking, technical assistance, and program administration.
 A successful Program and Loan Officer has a passion for affordable housing and community development.